JangirSumit/iPodInventoryProblem/README.md

 iii) after every order the stock at both brazil and argentina inventories are again back to 100 units.

-iv) the no of ipods ordered should be only in multiple of 10.(i.e no of ipods ordered shouldnt be im number like 123 etc. )
+iv) the no of transport ipods ordered should be only in multiple of 10.(i.e no of ipods ordered shouldnt be im number like 123 etc. )

 v) the order placed should be either fullfilled completely or nothing